-Inability to explain the costs may result in disqualification of the application.
+Inability to explain the costs may result in a reduction of tax credits awarded or a disqualification of the application.

 b.
 The Authority will evaluate development costs and may adjust costs for reasonableness, necessity, and eligibility or disqualify applications not reflecting an efficient use of federal and/or state LIHTCs.